 A jogger out for a pre-dawn run has been injured after a car slammed into a kangaroo, flipping the animal into him.

 Sam Walter, 28, said the bizarre collision might have been karma for his choice of dinner on Tuesday night—kangaroo steak.

 He sustained leg injuries when the kangaroo was propelled towards him "like a football" by the impact.

-We will pause once more to reiterate this this is an actual news story.
+We will pause once more to reiterate that this is an actual news story.

 We are still struggling to get our heads around this story.
 Here is what we've been able to determine so far: